Sept. 22, 2025 - Freedomain Radio - Stefan Molyneux

 It goes for the baby zebra that's separated.

-So don't don't you know, and it's tough, right?
+So don't, don't, you know, and it's tough, right?

 But don't mistake her childhood for yours.

-It's uh it's a whole different thing.
+It's a whole different thing.

-If if you were still isolated, and of course a lot of adults remain isolated, right?
+No, no, if you were still isolated, if you didn't have anyone to talk to about it, if you were still isolated, and of course, a lot of adults remain isolated, right?

-But you have at least with your wife, you can come home and talk about it, right?
+But you have, at least with your wife, you can come home and talk about it, right?

-And you can get sympathy and feedback and compassion and and all so it's not a negative experience because it actually reinforces the quality of the relationship you have with your wife, right?
+So it's not a negative experience because it actually reinforces the quality of the relationship you have with your wife, right?

 Right.